rkhullar/medium-articles/terraform/readme.md

 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-iam-default.tf
 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-iam-interface.tf

-Next let's add code to manage the example lambda function.
-The underlying module code uses hello world code to provision the python lambda function.
+Next let's add code to manage the lambda function itself.
+The underlying module uses hello world code to provision the python lambda function.
 This is key since we want only to manage the configuration for the lambda function in terraform, like the runtime, memory, timeout, and environment variables.
 We don't want to actually manage the source code since that should live in another codebase and managed through a CI/CD pipeline.
-After the firs provision, the module should ignore changes to the lamda function source code.
+After the first provision, the module should ignore changes to the lamda function's source code.

 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-lambdas-default.tf
 - https://gist.github.com/rkhullar/a244ec2fd1bc958fffc4ce3a44ed613e?file=module-lambdas-interface.tf